 This is the most critical timeline to remember.
 If any perishable food has been sitting at a temperature above 40°F for more than two hours, it’s no longer safe to consume.
 Bacteria can multiply rapidly at these temperatures, and it’s simply not worth the risk.
 According to the Texas Restaurant Association, it’s recommended that perishable food items in this situation be thrown out for safety reasons.
 This rule applies whether the issue is a power outage or a mechanical failure.
 If you can’t confirm how long the food has been above 40°F, the safest choice is to discard it.

-Why 4 Hours Is the Absolute Limit
+Why 4 Hours Is Your Hard Stop

 During a power outage, a well-sealed commercial refrigerator can often maintain a safe temperature for a few hours.
 Federal guidelines from FoodSafety.gov state that you should discard refrigerated perishable food like meat, poultry, fish, eggs, and leftovers after four hours without power.
 This four-hour window assumes the refrigerator door has remained closed, trapping the cold air inside.
 Every time the door is opened, that time shortens.
 Once you pass the four-hour mark, you have to assume the internal temperature has risen to unsafe levels, and it’s time to start clearing the shelves to prevent any risk of foodborne illness.

-What Makes Food Spoil Faster?
+What Else Makes Food Spoil Faster?

 Not all foods are created equal when it comes to spoilage.
 Items with high moisture and protein content are prime breeding grounds for bacteria.
 This means your most expensive inventory is often the most vulnerable.
 Think about items like raw or cooked beef, poultry, and seafood.
 Dairy products, cut fruits, and prepared meals are also at the top of the high-risk list.
 These foods can become unsafe much faster than things like hard cheeses or whole vegetables.
 The risk of foodborne illness from these items is significant, so they should be your first priority when checking temperatures and deciding what to discard during a system failure.